growcacti/infinte-maze/README.md

 # infinte-maze
-Basic player toa game I am in dev
+Basic (pygame grogram) game with player to a game I am in development